Master of Public Health (MPH) Program

 - Student not opting to complete a thesis for the culminating experience, must successfully pass a comprehensive examination prior to graduation.

 - Prior to enrolling in thesis, a student must complete a minimum of 36 credit hours and gain consent from a major professor to supervise the culminating experience.
 The major professor must be a full time faculty member within the student's concentration department; the major professor does not have to be the student's advisor.
 The student must subsequently select a faculty committee.
 The faculty committee will consist of a major professor and a minimum of two committee members.
 Committee members must have faculty, adjunct or temporary adjunct faculty status with the School of Public Health.
 Students should contact the appropriate department regarding individuals with adjunct faculty status.

-- Once a student has selected their major professor and committee members, students are eligible to enroll in thesis.
-After the successful oral and written defense of the thesis proposal, it must be filed with the School of Public Health Office of Student and Academic Services.
+- To enroll in thesis hours, a student must have selected a thesis topic, made progress toward a proposal, selected their major professor and committee members, and gained approval from their major professor .
+After the successful oral and written defense of the thesis proposal, the proposal defense form must be filed with the School of Public Health Office of Student and Academic Services.
 An application for the Institutional Review Board (IRB) must be prepared and submitted for approval before any data can be collected for the thesis.

 - Once a student has enrolled in thesis, he/she must maintain continuous enrollment in a minimum of 3 SCH of thesis during each semester (fall, spring, summer) until the final document has been accepted by the appropriate department chair and the dean.
 Failure to maintain continuous enrollment will either invalidate any previous credit or will result in the student's dismissal from the degree program unless granted an official leave of absence by the dean for medical or other exceptional reason.